circonus-labs/libmtev/docs-md/config/README.md

 libmtev itself applies this, in its default form, to listeners, capabilities, logs, and modules.

 Environmental controls support existence checking, equality checking and PCRE matching.
-Negation is accompliation by leading the expression with an exclamation mark: `!`.
+Negation is accomplished by leading the expression with an exclamation mark: `!`.

   * ##### `<var>`